Heavy Traffic Joint Queue Length Distribution without Resource Pooling: Introduction

 A general model for a parallel server system (including the \nsys) is provided in \cite{rubino2009dynamic}.
 The Brownian control problem for parallel server systems is presented in \cite{harlop_state_space}, where a linear program in terms of arrival rates and mean service times was presented to define the heavy traffic regime for this system and articulate the condition for complete resource pooling.
-In \cite{belwil_state_space}, the authors studied a Brownian control problem for \nsys under CRP condition.
-They proposed a threshold control policy which is asymptotically optimal in the heavy traffic limit.
-Similar work for \nsys with reneging is presented in \cite{tezcan2010dynamic} which shows that under certain conditions on the service speed, a $c\mu$-type greedy policy is asymptotically optimal in the heavy traffic.
+In \cite{belwil_state_space}, the authors studied a Brownian control problem for \nsys under the CRP condition.
+They proposed a threshold control policy which is asymptotically optimal in the heavy traffic limit. \nsys with reneging were studied in \cite{tezcan2010dynamic} which shows that under certain conditions on the service speed, a $c\mu$-type greedy policy is asymptotically optimal in the heavy traffic.
 The focus of most of the existing literature on \nsys is minimizing the cost under CRP condition.
 More recently, the mean delay of parallel server systems are studied under non-CRP condition \cite{Hurtado-gen-switch-SIGMETRICS} with MaxWeight as the scheduling algorithm.
-Ours is the first work that studies the heavy traffic distribution of \nsys under non-CRP condition.
+To best of our knowledge, ours is the first work that studies the heavy traffic distribution of \nsys under non-CRP condition.